 So absolutely any organisation can be innovative.
 It’s just people within it need to be more open to embracing a new way of doing things.

-Sophie: So, Rich, what are your final pieces of advice for businesses looking to focus on their innovation?
+Sophie: So, Andrew, what are your final pieces of advice for businesses looking to focus on their innovation?

 I think before you innovate as an organisation, there are two things to be very clear about.